nlabofa/DotballotSysytem/README.md

 # Getting Started with Create React App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was bootstrapped with [Create React Native App](https://reactnative.dev/docs/environment-setup#:~:text=Creating%20a%20new%20application).

 ## Available Scripts

-In the project directory, you can run:
+In the project directory, ensure you run the scripts in this flow:

-### `npm start`
+### `npm run backend` to start the server

 Runs the app in the development mode.\
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.